108th Training Command

-The 108th Training Command (Initial Entry Training) is a United States Army Reserve unit headquartered in Charlotte, North Carolina.
-At its activation, the unit was designated as the 108th Airborne Division, but in 1952 was redesignated the 108th Infantry Division.
-In 1956, the division was again reorganized, this time to the designation as the 108th Division (Institutional Training).
-Under the U.S. Army Reserve Transformation of 2005, the 108th was reorganized to is current structure as the 108th Training Command (Initial Entry Training (IET)).
-The command is currently one of the largest in the Army Reserve, commanding and coordinating 9,000 soldiers.
+The 108th Training Command is a United States Army Reserve unit headquartered in Charlotte, North Carolina.

+It was activated in 1946 as the 108th Airborne Division, redesignated the 108th Infantry Division in 1952, and redesignated again as the 108th Division (Institutional Training) in 1956.
+Under the U.S. Army Reserve Transformation of 2005, it was reorganized as the 108th Training Command, which provides Initial Entry Training to recruits of the United States Army Reserve.

-Mission - The 108th TC (IET) mans, trains, equips, and deploys Drill Sergeants, ROTC Adjunct Faculty, and Cadet Summer Training capabilities to support total Army force generation objectives and, on order, provides up to division-level command and control capabilities.
+Today, the command is one of the largest in the Army Reserve, commanding and coordinating 9,000 soldiers.
+It mans, trains, equips, and deploys drill sergeants, ROTC adjunct faculty, and cadet summer training capabilities to support Army force-generation objectives and, on order, provides command-and-control capabilities for units as large as divisions.

-Over its 75-year history, the 108th Division frequently has been called upon to pilot several new missions for the Army and Army Reserve.
-Over the years, the division has played an important role in pioneering and developing several training methods and policies still in use today.
+Over its 75-year history, the 108th has been called upon to pilot new missions for the Army and Army Reserve and develop and pioneer training methods and policies.